 First off, you can only catch the lobster with your hands.
 No nets, spears or other tools allowed.
 Unless you have especially tough hands, you’ll likely want to invest in some diving gloves to protect your soft fingers from the sharp shell on the lobster.

 Secondly, the lobsters you catch must be a certain length.
 This gives baby lobsters the chance to grow into adult lobsters and spawn and continue the population every year.
 Spiny lobsters must be at least 3.25 inches from eye socket to the rear end of the shell (the area of the lobster right before that juicy tail) in order to catch.
 You can measure this efficiently with a premarked gauge sold at most fishing stores in San Diego.
 You’ll want to make the measuring as easy as possible since it must be done while you and the lobster are still in the water.

 Third, you can only catch lobster that you are planning on eating.
 Per the Department of Fish and Wildlife, the lobster must be kept in a whole, measurable condition until being prepared for immediate consumption.
 That means you must have a cooler or other storage facility waiting on shore to transport the lobsters into.

-Now for the quantity.
 You’re only allowed to catch seven spiny lobsters in one outing while diving in San Diego.
 You must document this on a Spiny Lobster Report Card that you get through the California Department of Fish and Wildlife.
 Keep this report card with your fishing license in case you are asked to show it by officials after diving.